askpt/openfeature-dotnet-workshop/Workshop.md

 ### Learning Outcomes

 - Understand that feature flags are an application development practice that can be implemented basically (but as we'll see, can also become quite powerful and complex).
+- Learn how environment variables can be used to configure feature flags at application startup.

+**Note**: In this initial exercise, feature flags are configured using environment variables in the `launchSettings.json` file.
+Changes require an application restart.
+Later exercises will introduce dynamic flag updates through OpenFeature.

 ---